-D23 celebrates the 25th anniversary of Hocus Pocus with these 13 tricks and treats of trivia, conjured from the depths of the Walt Disney Archives!
+D23 celebrates Hocus Pocus with these 13 tricks and treats of trivia, conjured from the depths of the Walt Disney Archives!

 1. Producer David Kirschner, the creator of the An American Tale and the Child’s Play franchises, originally conceived Hocus Pocus as a bedtime story for his two young daughters in the 1980s.
 Early drafts of the screenplay were much darker but lightened up and became more family-friendly with the casting of Bette Midler, Sarah Jessica Parker, and Kathy Najimy.

 2. The role of Max Dennison was originally offered to Leonardo DiCaprio, who instead chose to appear in What’s Eating Gilbert Grape with Johnny Depp, earning him his first Academy Award® nomination at the age of 19.

 3. Sarah Jessica Parker, who plays the ditzy Sarah Sanderson, discovered that her 10th great-grandmother, Esther Elwell, was accused of “sundry acts of witchcraft.”
 Elwell was spared, as the witch trials had concluded, though Parker admits that the revelation changed everything she thought she knew about herself.

 4. Jason Marsden, who played the voice of the bewitched black cat Thackery Binx, also played Max, the son of Goofy in A Goofy Movie two years later.